-Students must take 15 semester hours of approved electives in the MEM, MCE or MBA program.
+Students must take 6 semester hours of approved graduate electives in the MEM, MCE, MME, MBA, or CSC program.
 Elective classes must be numbered at the 500 level and above.
 Electives taken other than MEM must be first approved by the program director.